 - Regulatory Compliance: Banks operating under a cease and desist order or other written agreement with regulators can face severe restrictions on their activities or even seizure by regulatory authorities.
 Such operating restrictions often involve policies and procedures related to risk.
 Compliance with regulatory directives, however, is often cumbersome and quite difficult within a short time period.

 - Credit Decision Making: While information on large public companies is easily accessible, most financial institutions struggle with the process of analyzing and monitoring smaller, private entities, which usually account for the majority of borrowers.
 In addition, many of the deals involving smaller companies contain unique and complex characteristics that cannot be incorporated into standard software applications.
 As a result, firms have been aggressively seeking robust internal quantitative credit scoring models.
 The core of any credit decision-making system is the scoring analytics.
-EI offers the most advanced and customizable methods necessary to create applicable credit scoring systems and analysis.
+Secretariat Economists offers the most advanced and customizable methods necessary to create applicable credit scoring systems and analysis.
 In addition to the scoring analytics, institutions also face the challenge of determining the appropriate price points at which to offer or refuse credit.
 If the threshold is too high, lenders lose out on potentially valuable customers.
 If the threshold is too low, lenders are not properly compensated for the risks to which they are exposed.
 In addition, important consideration must be given to the interrelation of obligors within a firm’s portfolio in order to properly assess the credit decision.

 - Corporate Hedging: In today’s complex business environment, both financial and non-financial firms are exposed to a broad array of risks.
 The decision by a corporation to hedge varies by the type of exposure, duration of the hedge, the type of hedging instruments available, and the overall goals of management.
 The challenge to senior management is determining and implementing an adequate hedging strategy that meets the goals and objectives outlined by the firm.